 Prof. Andrew Hugill MA PhD (b.
 1957) is a semi-retired composer and musicologist working in creative computing, health and pataphysics.
 He is Founding Professor of Creative Computing at University of Leicester and Director of Hugill Innovations Ltd. For a full CV please contact him directly.

-In 2016, Hugill was made a Principal Fellow of the Higher Education Academy in recognition of his strategic impact on the sector.
+In 2016, Hugill was made a Principal Fellow of the Higher Education Academy in recognition of his strategic impact on the Higher Education sector.
 He has extensive experience of establishing new centres or subject areas, and overseeing transdisciplinary research teams.
-He has created new undergraduate and taught Masters programmes in Creative Computing and Creative Technologies and Enterprise at Bath Spa University, and Creative Technologies and Music, Technology and Innovation at De Montfort University.

 He is a panel member of several research councils in Europe and the UK.
-He is a reviewer for MIT Press, Routledge, and other publishers.
+He is a reviewer for MIT Press, CUP, Routledge, Bloomsbury and several other publishers.
 He is co-editor of the International Journal of Creative Computing (Inderscience) and the Cultural Computing book series (Springer) and has guest edited special issues of Digital Creativity (Routledge) and Contemporary Music Review (Routledge).
-His publications include: 'Pataphysics: A Useless Guide (MIT Press, 2012) and The Digital Musician (Routledge, 2008/2012).

 His web project with the Philharmonia Orchestra 'The Sound Exchange' was nominated for the 2004 BT Digital Music Awards and includes the groundbreaking publication The Orchestra: A User's Manual.